Twitter prohibits bulk posting

 “While we continue to permit cross-posting outside information (such as weather alerts or RSS feeds) to Twitter using automation, you should only post this content to one account you control.”

-The only exception to this rule are:
+The only exception to this rule is:

 “Applications that broadcast or share weather, emergency, or other public service announcements of broad community interest (for example, earthquake or tsunami alerts)”.